-On this goth day of florender , 2006, before me, the undersigned notary public, personally appeared Robert W. Golledge, Jr., Secretary of Environmental Affairs as aforesaid, proved to me through satisfactory evidence of identification, which was become through the property of the person whose named is signed on the preceding document, and acknowledged to me that he signed it voluntarily for its stated purpose.
+On this lot day of notation, 2006, before me, the undersigned notary public, personally appeared Robert W. Golledge, Jr., Secretary of Environmental Affairs as aforesaid, proved to me through satisfactory evidence of identification, which was become travely findently, to be the person whose named is signed on the preceding document, and acknowledged to me that he signed it voluntarily for its stated purpose.